Trending News

 Lund University’s Breakthrough for electrode implants

-Researchers at Lund University have made a breakthrough in the development of electrode implants for recording neuronal signals from the brain.
-The success of these electrode implants depends on two crucial factors: bio-friendliness and flexibility.
+Lund University researchers have achieved a significant breakthrough in the development of electrode implants designed to record neuronal signals from the brain, addressing the critical factors of bio-friendliness and flexibility.

 The brain is surrounded by cerebrospinal fluid (CSF) and housed within the skull.
 The CSF acts as a protective cushion, allowing the brain to float and move slightly within the skull.
 This movement occurs during various activities, including breathing, head movements, and even normal physiological processes.